bhatiaabhishek/CarND-Behavioral_Cloing_P3/README.md

 **RESULT: The car drove correctly on track 1 without driving off the road**

-I am attaching the recording of my model driving the car.
+Here is the link to the recording of my model driving the car.